Can You Reuse Coffee Grounds? Here’s 11 Ways How, From Skincare to Gardening

 1. Make your own coffee scrub

 Note: Unless you like clogs, avoid washing coffee grounds down the drain.
 Place a fine mesh sieve over the drain to catch the grounds and toss them in the trash.
+You can even use the grounds for composting, as they are an excellent nitrogen source.

 2. Scrub-a-dub pots and pans

+How can you reuse coffee grounds so they do the work for you?
 Dry, used coffee grounds are abrasive and acidic, giving them the power to scrape the burnt-on gunk from pans.
 Soak pots, pans and dishes in hot water for 30 minutes.
 Then, gently rub coffee grounds onto the surface to grind off the stains and residue.

 Note: You don’t want to use any abrasive cleaners on glossy or nonstick surfaces.
 Avoid scrubbing with enough force to damage your cookware.
 Use coffee grounds in situations when you’d feel comfortable using steel wool, like gunky baking sheets and grill grates.